 - Since this banana bread is very moist (given the mashed bananas and pumpkin puree), there might be a few cracks in the top of the bread.
 However, most banana breads have these types of cracks.
 Moreover, this pumpkin banana bread tastes great with or without any small cracks.

-- You might also like to try some of our other delicious pumpkin-related “quick breads” such as Pumpkin Pie Bread, Pumpkin Cranberry Bread and Pumpkin Chocolate Chip Bread.
-Or if you have kids, you might like to try our easy Pumpkin Banana Muffins (topped with mini chocolate chips) recipe.
+- You might also like to try some of my other delicious pumpkin-related “quick breads” such as Pumpkin Pie Bread, Pumpkin Cranberry Bread and Pumpkin Chocolate Chip Bread.

 - This doesn’t happen often but if the top of the banana bread looks too moist or under cooked, you should try the “toothpick test”.
 Gently push a toothpick into the top of the bread and see if any batter sticks to the toothpick.
 If batter is sticking to the toothpick then it hasn’t completely cooked.
 Place the bread pan back into the still hot oven for another 2 or 3 minutes.
 Make sure to wear oven gloves because the bread pan will be very hot.
 After the 2 or 3 minutes, remove the bread pan and test the banana bread again with a tooth pick.